Community health: Community health workers and volunteers

 Community health workers (also known as community health assistants and community health officers) are local public health workers with a deep understanding of their community's health needs and challenges.
 They serve as a bridge between their community and local health systems to ensure high quality and culturally competent service delivery.
 They have vocational, professional or academic qualifications which enable them to provide training, supervisory, administrative, teaching and research services in community health departments.

 Community health volunteers are members of a local community who have experience and training on the health problems prevalent in their community and care services available, in order to identify and link those in need with local providers.
 Community health volunteers may be referred to by different titles depending on their local health system; these titles can included lay health workers, health volunteers, village health agents, non-specialist healthcare providers, and village health agents.

 Community health volunteers provide basic services such as distribution of water chlorination tablets, mosquito nets and health education material.
 They will involve or work with registered clinicians when they encounter sick or recovering patients or those with complex or ongoing needs.

+Community health organizations are non-profit and non government organization which administers and coordinates the delivery of health care services to people living in a designated community or neighborhood.
+It helps people understand their status of health or social conditions.
+Providing advocacy for those who need it and holding groups and individual meetings with people in the community.
+The vital role is advocating for the rights and interests of their community members.
+They raise awareness about issues affecting their community by research, dialogues and lobby for policies and programs that address those issues.

-Measuring community health
+Measuring Community health

-Community health is generally measured by Geographical Information Systems and Demographic data.
+Community health is generally measured by geographical information systems (GIS) and demographic data.
 Geographic Information Systems can be used to define sub-communities when neighborhood location data is not enough.
 Traditionally Community health has been measured using sampling data which was then compared to well-known data sets, like the National Health Interview Survey or National Health and Nutrition Examination Survey.
 With technological development, information systems could store more data for small-scale communities, cities, and towns; as opposed to census data that only generalize information about small populations based on the overall population.
-Geographical Information Systems (GIS) can give more precise information about community resources, even at neighborhood levels.
-The ease of use of Geographic Information Systems (GIS), advances in multilevel statistics, and spatial analysis methods make it easier for researchers to procure and generate data related to the built environment.
+GIS can give more precise information about community resources, even at neighborhood levels.
+The ease of use of GIS, advances in multilevel statistics, and spatial analysis methods make it easier for researchers to procure and generate data related to the built environment.

 Social media can also play a big role in health information analytics.
 Studies have found social media being capable of influencing people to change their unhealthy behaviors and encourage interventions capable of improving health status.
-Social media statistics combined with Geographical Information Systems (GIS) may provide researchers with a more complete image of community standards for health and well being.
+Social media statistics combined with GIS may provide researchers with a more complete image of community standards for health and well being.